andela-kogunde/iWorkout/README.md

  ![Alt text](https://github.com/andela-kogunde/iWorkout/blob/master/app/src/main/assets/images/banner.png?raw=true "iWorkout")
 ------------------------------------------------------------------------------------------------------------------------------

-The concept is very simple. iWorkout allow its user plan how they would like to organisze their push up training.
+The concept is very simple. iWorkout allow its user plan how they would like to organize their push up training.

 > TIME : enable users to customize the minimum time necessary for a number of push ups.